-This bill proposes to amend the Arizona Revised Statutes by adding a new section (49-119) that establishes a framework for identifying and addressing the needs of "burdened communities."
-Under the new law, the Department of Environmental Quality (DEQ) is required to adopt and periodically update a list of these communities based on median household income data.
-The governing bodies of municipalities must designate a representative for each burdened community, and permit applicants for new facilities or expansions in these areas must conduct environmental impact assessments, hold public hearings, and consider community support before permits can be granted.
+This bill proposes to amend the Arizona Revised Statutes by adding a new section that establishes a framework for identifying and addressing the needs of "burdened communities."
+Under the new provisions, the Department of Environmental Quality would be required to adopt and periodically update a list of these communities based on median household income data.
+Municipalities would then be tasked with designating a representative for each burdened community, ensuring that local voices are included in the permitting process for new facilities or expansions within these areas.

 Statutes affected: